uclaacm/studio.uclaacm.com/README.md

 ### Deploying

 The branch `prod` is automatically deployed to the Netlify project `vermillion-hummingbird-d28997` accessible through [https://vermillion-hummingbird-d28997.netlify.app/].
+Thus, all you need to do is merge into `prod` to deploy.

+Netlify uses a CI process, so unsuccessful builds will *not* break everything.
+However, unsuccessful builds happen a lot, even with type errors that you may not get on your machine.
+To test if the build *should* work on Netlify's servers, you can run `yarn build`.
+Depending on your version of `node`, you can also install the Netlify CLI and do a local build.

 If you need access to the Netlify, ask Aubrey.
-Note that the main configuration needed for Netlify to work is to set up the environment variables [as shown above](#environment-variables)
+Note that the main configuration needed for Netlify to work is to set up the environment variables [as shown above](#environment-variables).